 Healthy Orange Chicken

 For best results, reheat on the stovetop with a little bit of oil.

-What to Serve with Healthy Orange Chicken
+What to Serve with Orange Chicken

-Some broccoli ranch slaw or air fryer potato slices make a great side with this meal as well.
 Asian green beans are a great way to add some more veggies into your meal, too.

 FAQ

-This easy dish is perfect for meal prep!
+This dish is perfect for meal prep!
 It stores well and reheats well too.
 Make it ahead of time, allow it to cool and transfer to storage container to refrigerate or freeze until needed.

+Healthy Orange Chicken